-- Raised \$44.4 million during the year ended July 31, 2020 through two flow-through issuances and a bought deal issuance of units made up of one common share and one-half warrant per unit.
-Since the start of operations, approximately \$90 million has been raised with a strong institutional shareholder base. - Reported an update to its mineral resource estimate in July 2020 with total estimated indicated mineral resource of 4.96 million ounces AuEq (177 Mt with an average grade of 0.87 g/t AuEq) and total estimated inferred mineral resource of 3.15 million ounces AuEq (116.7 Mt with an average grade of 0.84 g/t AuEq). - Completed and released in August 2020 the results of a Preliminary Economic Assessment ("PEA").
-Please see the Company's Technical Report (NI 43-101) filed on October 14, 2020 on SEDAR. - In August 2020, the Company became the first mineral exploration company to obtain certification for UL 2723: ECOLOGO Certification Program for Mineral Exploration Companies ("ECOLOGO Certification"), a standard launched by the Quebec Mineral Exploration Association ("QMEA") to recognize and promote environmental, social and economic best practices. - In August 2020, the Company received environmental approval from the Ministère de l'Environnement et de la Lutte contre les changements climatiques ("MELCC") under Section 115.8 of the Environment Quality Act (Chapter Q02) to proceed with the dewatering of the Z87 and J4 pits. - Initiated summer exploration field work on the new claims acquired, including rock and soil sampling, trenching and an airborne survey. - The Company resumed drilling in September 2020 with a 20,000 metre drill program expected to be completed by the end of the first quarter of calendar 2021. - Reported the discoveries of the Beyan Gold Zone, Goldfields Boulders Zone and Testard Zone (see page 6). - Was the recipient of the "Excellence in Sustainable Development" award presented annually by the Quebec Mineral Exploration Association (AEMQ) to a company that has exhibited high standards in sustainable development during the year.
+- Raised \$22.1 million in gross proceeds through a bought-deal public offering of flow-through shares and a bought-deal private placement of common shares during the nine months ended April 30, 2021.
+Since the start of operations, approximately \$112 million has been raised with a strong institutional shareholder base. - Reported an update to its mineral resource estimate in July 2020 with total estimated indicated mineral resource of 4.96 million ounces AuEq (177 Mt with an average grade of 0.87 g/t AuEq) and total estimated inferred mineral resource of 3.15 million ounces AuEq (116.7 Mt with an average grade of 0.84 g/t AuEq). - Completed and released in August 2020 the results of a Preliminary Economic Assessment ("PEA").
+Please see the Company's Technical Report (NI 43-101) filed on October 14, 2020 on SEDAR. - Repurchased, in November 2020, a sliding 1.5% to 2.5% Net-Smelter Royalty from First Quantum for cash consideration of \$20 million. - In August 2020, the Company became the first mineral exploration company to obtain certification for UL 2723: ECOLOGO Certification Program for Mineral Exploration Companies ("ECOLOGO Certification"), a standard launched by the Quebec Mineral Exploration Association ("QMEA") to recognize and promote environmental, social and economic best practices. - In August 2020, the Company received environmental approval from the Ministère de l'Environnement et de la Lutte contre les changements climatiques ("MELCC") under Section 115.8 of the Environment Quality Act (Chapter Q02) to proceed with the dewatering of the Z87 and J4 pits. - Completed summer exploration field work on the new claims acquired, including rock and soil sampling, trenching and an airborne survey. - The Company resumed drilling in September 2020, having drilled approximately 43,800 metres by April 30, 2021. - Reported the discoveries of the Beyan Gold Zone, Goldfields Boulders Zone and Testard Zone (see page 7). - Was the recipient of the "Excellence in Sustainable Development" award presented annually by the Quebec Mineral Exploration Association (AEMQ) to a company that has exhibited high standards in sustainable development during the year.